The Importance Of Being Present

 Sometimes those thoughts remain with us for lengthy periods of time which, in turn, means we can remain stuck in an unhealthy emotional state for prolonged periods of time.
 This is opposite of being present.

 As you may recall, our discussion last week centred on the importance of focus.
-The Habit of Presence, coupled with The Habit of Asking the Three Questions guides us to effectively manage our thoughts and prevents us from converting thoughts into negative and restraining emotions.
+The Habit of Presence, coupled with The Habit of Asking the Two Questions guides us to effectively manage our thoughts and prevents us from converting thoughts into negative and restraining emotions.

 It seems like hard work, and it is.